The easiest fall flowers to grow in Arizona (and other mild winter climates) are simple to plant and care for, and bloom through spring.

 Months in bloom: November – early June

 Good to know: Attracts bees and butterflies.
-One of the easiest cool-season flowers to grow.
+It is one of the easiest cool-season flowers to grow.
 Cutting the central stem early produces fuller branching stems.
 Keep deadheaded to encourage blooms.
 Excellent cut flower.

 2. Blue Salvia